Criss Angel

-Christopher Nicholas Sarantakos (Χριστόφορος Νικόλαος Σαραντάκος; born December 19, 1967), known professionally as Criss Angel, is an American magician, illusionist and musician.
+Christopher Nicholas Sarantakos (born December 19, 1967), known professionally as Criss Angel, is an American magician, illusionist and musician.

 Angel began his career in New York City, before moving his base of operations to the Las Vegas Valley.
 He is known for starring in the hit television show Criss Angel Mindfreak and the stage show Criss Angel MINDFREAK LIVE! (previously Criss Angel Believe) at the Luxor casino in Las Vegas.
 Following his departure from The Luxor after a decade-long run, Angel opened the new MINDFREAK show in the Criss Angel Theater at Planet Hollywood in Las Vegas.
 He also produced and starred in the TV series Criss Angel's Magic with the Stars on CW, Criss Angel BeLIEve on Spike TV, a one-hour special Trick'd on A&E, and the reality competition show Phenomenon on NBC.

 He also holds multiple world records made during his magic performances, and was named Magician of the Decade in 2009, Magician of the Century in 2010 by the International Magicians Society.
 In 2017, he received a star on the Hollywood Walk of Fame.
 Vanish magazine awarded him the "Greatest of All Time" award in 2019.
 In addition to his career as an illusionist, Angel was the lead singer for his industrial band Angeldust, which released five albums.
 He also authored the book Mindfreak: Secret Revelations.